 What is No Beers Who Cares?

 I started NBWC in January 2017 as a way of holding myself accountable as I gave up drinking for 2017.
 So many people wanted to join me that I decided to turn it into a ‘thing’.
 A website was created, regular monthly events started taking place and the movement grew and grew.
 Creating a community was important to me as the first time I gave up drinking (a stint that lasted 2 years) was quite lonely, and I found myself struggling to socialize and get out.
 I lived in LA at the time and had been working in events – an industry that was notoriously ‘boozy’ and I found I had to really dig deep to get out and have fun.
 NBWC is all about normalizing socializing sober and providing events and support in this.
+Ou SOMM studio is now where we host all these events.

 When and how did you discover meditation?
 How did it change your life?

 When I started training as a yoga teacher, I also started learning about meditation.
-It was almost an aside, we’d do a guided meditation here and there, a 5 minute savansana at the end of class.
-Over time I learned that yoga postures where fundamentally created so that yogis could spend more time in meditaiton, rather than the actual focus of yoga like it is here in the western world.
+It was almost an aside, we’d do a guided meditation here and there, a 5 minute savasana at the end of class.
+Over time I learned that yoga postures where fundamentally created so that yogis could spend more time in meditation, rather than the actual focus of yoga like it is here in the western world.

+I then started doing some deep meditation trainings, and then just before I had my son began a twice daily practice that has become the foundation of my life.
 A consistent daily meditation practice is the most nourishing thing anyone can do for themselves.
 As we develop compassion, patience and understanding of themselves, we become more able to do this with those around us.
 The stress release, calm and clarity that comes with this practice is profound.

 What’s one thing you’d change in New Zealand society right now, if you had the power?

-I’d make a comprehensive meditation course mandatory at schools, and create a meditation culture within companies so that it became normalised.
+I’d make a comprehensive meditation course mandatory at schools and create a meditation culture within companies so that it became normalised.

 What are the top three things most people struggle with when they first ‘get on the wagon’?